 Copies of the reports are kept in the UCAR office for reference by Committee members.
-Additionally, copies of Vivarium and Department of Comparative Medicine SOP's are kept in the Animal Resource Office for reference by Committee members.
+Additionally, copies of Vivarium and Department of Laboratory Animal Medicine SOP's are kept in the Animal Resource Office for reference by Committee members.

-2) Inspect at least once every 6 months all of the Institution's animal facilities, including satellite facilities and animal surgical sites, using the Guide as a basis for evaluation.
-The IACUC procedures for conducting semiannual facility inspections are as follows:
+2) The IACUC will inspect at least once every six months all the institution's animal facilities, including satellite facilities, using the Guide as a basis for the evaluation.
+Procedures for conducting semiannual facility inspections are as follows:

 The facilities are inspected twice each year at approximately six months intervals.
-Upcoming inspection dates are announced at UCAR meetings, and an email is sent to all UCAR members listing the dates of inspections and the facilities to be inspected.
+Upcoming inspection dates are announced at IACUC meetings, and an email is sent to all IACUC members listing the dates of inspections and the facilities to be inspected.
 The email requests that each member sign up for one or more of the inspections.
 At least two voting members of the IACUC conduct each inspection.
-Additionally, the IACUC may include the Flexibilities for conducting semiannual facilities inspections for areas housing non-Animal Welfare Act (AWA)- regulated species as described in the 21st Century Cures Act by using as few as one qualified individual or ad hoc consultant, who need not be an IACUC member or institutional employee, to conduct the facility inspections.
-Qualified individuals will have training and a working knowledge of the PHS Policy, and the Guide to appropriately evaluate the facilities and identify deficiencies and animal welfare issues.
 The results of the inspection are compiled and presented to the Committee at a special convened meeting of the full IACUC, at which all inspection findings are reviewed and discussed.
 The review of the facilities is divided into two parts, review of the vivarium facilities, and review of laboratories to which animals are taken.
 Surgical facilities used for both USDA regulated species and non-regulated species are reviewed either as part of the vivarium facility in which they are located, or as part of the laboratory that supervises their use.
-Results of the inspections are compiled in a database together with plans and dates for resolutions of problems identified during the inspection and tracked by the Research and Training Coordinator and Assistant Research and Training Coordinator.
+Results of the inspections are complied in a database together with plans and dates for resolutions of problems indentified during the inspection and tracked by the Research and Training Coordinator.